Tom Laurie has written an exclusive and facinating history of Waldo F. Dumbsquat, expanding on his recollections presented at the 40th reunion.

 Alan Krukowski on Medal of Honor Recipient William Crawford

 Bentley Rayburn summarized the Legacy Class B-25 Graduation Flyover as follows: Friday, 22 May, was the last time the entire Class of 2015 met.
 At the end of their meeting, we presented the B-25 flyby and model.
 Photo shows the 2015 Class leadership (three cadet wing commanders and the class president) and our ’75 reps, Mark Wells, Jim Eken, Scott Hente, Larry Bryant and me.
 Bill Estelle took the picture.
 The cadet holding the B-25 model was their class president, a former JTAC enlisted man, Andrew Dane, one of the few cadets in history to wear the Purple Heart.
 The Class was enthusiastic about our gesture.
 We told them that when the B-25 flew over, they needed to remember that it was our personal recognition to their class from ours and comes with all our best wishes for their service as Air Force officers.
 There was some consensus to have a base of some kind constructed so that we can mount an appropriate inscription memorializing the event, then display it at Doolittle or Arnold Hall.
 If anybody else has some good ideas, send them our way!
 The B-25 flew over just after the Wing formed up on the parade field.
 The announcer talked about the significance of the B-25 and the connection to the Doolittle Raiders and made a very nice mention of the connection between the Classes of ’75 and ’15 and the fact that the flyby was sponsored by our class.
-There was a very nice reaction from the crowd.
-All in all, I think it was a great show by our class.

 Read the Full Column HERE